 By investigating how hybrid species form, I hope to work out how to utilise these natural evolutionary processes for human agricultural benefit, making new Brassica crop types for food, oil and biofuel.
 Hybridisation and genome doubling are processes which often result in increased vigour and ability to exploit different environmental niches in nature.
 Hence, if we can harness these processes to produce new hybrid species, such species may have a wider tolerance of environmental conditions such as heat, drought and disease, which would be beneficial to human agriculture.

-2015 – 2020: Emmy Noether research group leader at Justus Liebig University, Giessen
+2015 – present: Emmy Noether research group leader at Justus Liebig University, Giessen

 2017: Habilitation (Justus Liebig University, Giessen)